Technologicat/unpythonic/README.md

 Dynamic scoping based on [StackOverflow answer by Jason Orendorff (2010)](https://stackoverflow.com/questions/2001138/how-to-create-dynamical-scoped-variables-in-python), used under CC-BY-SA.
 The threading support is original to our version.

 Core idea of `lispylet` based on [StackOverflow answer by divs1210 (2017)](https://stackoverflow.com/a/44737147), used under the MIT license.

+## Acknowledgements

+Thanks to [TUT](http://www.tut.fi/en/home) for letting me teach [RAK-19006 in spring term 2018](https://github.com/Technologicat/python-3-scicomp-intro); early versions of parts of this library were originally developed as teaching examples for that course.
+Thanks to @AgenttiX for feedback.

 ## Python-related FP resources